jaredkrinke/log/content/posts/programming-languages/future-proof-languages-3.md

 * Lua for embedding

 # That's all!
-When I started this investigation, I thought Rust was a shoo-in, but it's big and not as stable/polished as I'd expected.
-It's still at the top of my "native" list, but only because of its unique combination of memory safety and systems-level design.
+When I started this investigation, I thought Rust was a shoo-in.
+It's still at the top of my "native" list, mostly due to its unique combination of memory safety and systems-level design.

 Prior to digging in a bit more, I wanted to continue avoiding Python in favor of JavaScript/TypeScript (running under Deno where possible, and Node otherwise).
 I've finally given in, and I think I'll be writing a lot more Python in the future.
 I'd also written off Lua, but its minimalist design dovetails nicely with my minimal development environment aspirations, so I might give Lua another shot.
 I'll happily continue using JavaScript (really TypeScript) for the web, of course.